Ali Velshi

-Ali Velshi (born October 29, 1968, or 1969) is a Canadian television journalist, a senior economic and business correspondent for NBC News, and an anchor for MS NOW.
-He is also a substitute anchor for The Last Word with Lawrence O'Donnell on MS NOW on Friday night.
-Velshi is based in New York City.
-Known for his work on CNN, he was CNN's Chief Business Correspondent, anchor of CNN's Your Money and a co-host of CNN International's weekday business show World Business Today.
-In 2013, he joined Al Jazeera America, a channel that launched in August of that year.
+Ali Velshi (born October 29, 1969) is a Canadian business correspondent and anchor for MS NOW.
+He is the host of The 11th Hour with Ali Velshi on MS NOW.
+He is based in New York City.
+Known for his work on CNN, he was CNN's chief business correspondent, anchor of CNN's Your Money, and a co-host of World Business Today, a CNN International's weekday business show.
+In 2013, he joined Al Jazeera America, a channel that launched in August 2013.
 He hosted Ali Velshi on Target until Al Jazeera America ceased operations on April 12, 2016.
-He has worked for MSNBC since October 2016.
+He began working for MSNBC in October 2016.

 Personal life

-Velshi's family comes from India, but in 1961 they moved to Kenya.

-Velshi was born in Nairobi, Kenya, and raised in Toronto, Ontario, after moving there in 1971.
-He is an Ismaili Muslim of Gujarati Indian descent.
-He is the son of Murad Velshi, the first Canadian of Indian origin elected to the Legislative Assembly of Ontario, and the son of Mila, also Indian, who grew up in South Africa.
-Velshi's parents operated a bakery in South Africa, but moved to Kenya in 1960, when Apartheid became oppressive.
-In Toronto, Velshi's parents operate a chain of travel agencies.
+Ali Velshi's family is from India; in 1961 they moved to Kenya.
+He was born in Nairobi, Kenya and grew up in Toronto after moving there in 1971.
+He is an Ismaili Muslim of Gujarati descent.
+He is the son of Murad Velshi, the first Canadian of Indian origin elected to the Legislative Assembly of Ontario, and the son of Mila, also Indian, who originally was from South Africa.
+His parents operated a bakery in South Africa and left for Kenya in 1960, with apartheid becoming oppressive.
+In Toronto, his parents operate a chain of travel agencies.

-Velshi attended Toronto's Northern Secondary School, where he was elected school president.
-He then earned a degree in religious studies from Queen's University in Kingston, Ontario, in 1994.
-During his time at Queen's he made news by organizing protests against Preston Manning and Canada's Reform Party.
+Velshi attended Northern Secondary School in Toronto and he was elected school president.
+He earned a degree in religious studies from Queen's University in Kingston, Ontario, in 1994.
+While a student at Queen's he made news by organizing protests against Preston Manning and Canada's Reform Party.
 In 2010, he was awarded the Queen's University Alumni Achievement Award.
-In 2016, he was awarded an honorary doctorate of laws by his alma mater.
+In 2016, Velshi was awarded an honorary doctorate of laws by his alma mater.

-Velshi was married briefly in his twenties.
-In 2009, he married his second wife, New York–born hedge fund manager Lori Wachs, the president of Philadelphia-based Cross Ledge Investments, whom he met when she was a guest on his show.
-The couple have one child together, a daughter.
+He was married briefly in his twenties.
+In 2009, he and New York–born hedge fund manager Lori Wachs married.
+She is the president of Cross Ledge Investments in Philadelphia.
+They met when she was a guest on his show and have a daughter.
 Velshi divides his time between an apartment in New York City and his home in Montgomery County, Pennsylvania.

 Career

 In 1996, Velshi was awarded a fellowship to the United States Congress from the American Political Science Association.
-In this capacity he worked with Lee H. Hamilton, then a Democratic Representative from Indiana.
+In that capacity he worked with Lee H. Hamilton, a Democratic representative from Indiana.

 Television

-In Toronto, Velshi began his professional reporting career as a General Assignment reporter for CFTO.
-He later became a business reporter and anchor for CablePulse 24 and its then sister station CityTV.
-In 1999, he joined Report on Business Television, (now BNN Bloomberg - Business News Network) Canada's first all-business news specialty channel.
-Velshi hosted The Business News, Canada's first prime-time business news hour.
+In Toronto, Velshi began his professional reporting career as a general assignment reporter for CFTO.
+He later became a business reporter and anchor for CablePulse 24 and its sister station CityTV.
+In 1999, he joined Report on Business Television, (which changed names to BNN Bloomberg-Business News Network), Canada's first all-business news specialty channel.
+He hosted The Business News, which was Canada's first prime-time business news hour.